Ghost-Lands/Windrose-Server-Control/README.md

 ## Auto-Update

-Every 3 hours the app checks for Windrose updates via SteamCMD:
+The app periodically checks for Windrose updates via SteamCMD without interrupting the server.
+The update interval is configurable in the config panel (default 3 hours).

-1. Stops the server
-2. Runs SteamCMD self-update twice
-3. Updates Windrose (app ID 4129620)
-4. Restarts the server
+How it works:

+Runs SteamCMD silently in the background while the server stays online If no update is available — logs "No update available" and schedules the next check If an update is found — stops the server, installs the update, restarts automatically, and sends a Discord notification

-Manual update available anytime via the **↑ update** button.
+Manual update available anytime via the ↑ update button.

 ## Building from Source